-- Observe fully the conditions regarding the fair collection and use of information; - Meet legal obligations to specify the purposes for which information is used; - Collect and process appropriate information, and only to the extent that it is needed to fulfil the church's operational needs or to comply with any legal requirements; - Ensure the quality of information used (i.e. that it is accurate); - Take appropriate technical and organisational security measures to safeguard personal information; - Ensure that personal information is not transferred abroad without suitable safeguards; - Treat people justly and fairly when dealing with requests for information (see Subject Access Request); and - Set out clear procedures for responding to requests for information (see Subject Access Request).
+- Observe fully the conditions regarding the fair collection and use of information; - Meet legal obligations to specify the purposes for which information is used; - Collect and process appropriate information, and only to the extent that it is needed to fulfil the church's operational needs or to comply with any legal requirements; - Ensure the quality of information used (i.e. that it is accurate); - Take appropriate technical and organisational security measures to safeguard personal information; - Ensure that personal information is not transferred abroad without suitable safeguards (visit the ICO's website for information on International transfers after the UK exit from the EU Implementation Period); - Treat people justly and fairly when dealing with requests for information (see Subject Access Request); and - Set out clear procedures for responding to requests for information (see Subject Access Request).

 Most personal data that is held will relate to individuals who can be categorised.
 For instance church members, regular donors, staff, contractors (e.g. plumber), as well as those who attend activities such as Sunday School, youth and toddler groups.
-In order to ensure compliance with the GDPR, it is necessary that churches identify the following in respect of each category:
+In order to ensure compliance with the UK GDPR, it is necessary that churches identify the following in respect of each category: